Edward M. Kennedy Jr.: Career

 After graduation he worked at the New Haven law firm Wiggin & Dana specializing in disability issues.
 He later co-founded and served as president of the Marwood Group, a firm that advises corporations about health care and financial services.
 He left the Marwood Group in 2014 to join the law firm of Epstein Becker & Green where he advises health care providers, commercial insurers, and life science companies on critical issues related to health care reform policies.

 Kennedy is the Chairman of the board of directors of the American Association of People with Disabilities.

 Political career

 On April 8, 2014, Kennedy announced his candidacy for a seat in the Connecticut State Senate representing the state's 12th district.
 He was elected on November 4.
 He was re-elected on November 8, 2016.
 In both election cycles, Kennedy defeated Bruce Wilson Jr.

 On June 26, 2017, Kennedy announced that he would not run for Governor of Connecticut in 2018.
-On February 28, 2018, Kennedy announced he would not seek re-election to the Connecticut State Senate.
+On February 28, 2018, Kennedy announced he would not seek re-election to the State Senate.
 On November 6, 2018, Democrat Christine Cohen won the general election to replace Kennedy after defeating Republican Adam Greenberg.
-She was later sworn in on January 9, 2019.
+She was sworn in on January 9, 2019.